mattermost/docs/source/process/asset-guidelines.rst

 ^^^^^^^^^^^^^^^^

 1. Appears in the bottom right corner of the asset footer
-2. Text in footer should be in ALL lower case i.e. “by matterhorn-chat”
+2. Text in footer should use GitHub username in lowercase, or company/person name in capital case i.e. ``by matterhorn-chat`` or ``by Galois, Inc.``
 3. When the background is blue, the footer should be black.
 When the background is white, the footer should be blue.
 4. Displays who created the integration (Twitter or GitHub account of the creator)
 5. If text doesn’t blend well with left pane representative art, adjust the outer glow effect